Skeli789/Complete-Fire-Red-Upgrade/README.md

 * Footstep noise in grass & on sand
 * Omnidirectional Jumping
 * Item Image on obtain
+* Move Items on Party Screen
+* New Field Moves like Rock Climb & Defog

 **NOTE** Personalized options are available in *src/config.h*.
 The options can be customized by commenting and uncommenting lines.